 ERISA imposes various notice requirements on plan sponsors which are required to be distributed on different schedules and events to a number of parties, including plan participants, beneficiaries, and governmental authorities.
 Notice and disclosure requirements include (but are not limited to) providing the following: summary plan descriptions, summaries of material modifications, summary annual reports, safe harbor notices, qualified default investment alternative notices, and annual participant fee disclosures, to name a few.
 Given the number of notices that must be generated, it is easy for a plan sponsor to either miss a disclosure obligation or mistakenly expect a contracted third-party administrator to meet the notice requirements.
 In order to prevent missing notices, plan sponsors should: review with their retirement plan administrators whether the administrator or plan sponsor is responsible for certain notices; and maintain a checklist of the required notices.

-The above is not intended to serve as a complete list of every common concern for executive compensation matters (or tax advice), but is intended to serve as a quick reminder list for plan sponsors.
+The above is not intended to serve as a complete list of every common error that exists for a 401(k) plan, but rather a bite-sized reminder for plan sponsors.